 Plan Ahead - Ease up at blind spots, check uphill when merging onto trails, and give other skiers plenty of room when passing.
 Look out for spots on the run where traffic merges or you can't see what's coming next.
 If you are unfamiliar with a trail, take it easy the first time down it and make note of places where you'll want to slow down, such as cat tracks and rollers.
 Also, give other skiers lots or room, especially if you are passing them.
 There's plenty of space out there, so there's no need to crowd each other.

-By doing these three things every run, you'll be helping keep the trails safe and enjoyable, for you and everyone else.
+By doing these three things, you'll be helping keep the trails safe and enjoyable, for you and everyone else.

 Failure to ski in control may result in Nordic trail privileges being revoked.